 The combo of didactic medieval drama and modern theater usually ends in disaster.
-But in Johannes von Saaz’s “Death and the Ploughman," translated by Michael West, auteur-director Anne Bogart has found a largely unknown and nicely pliable text from the cusp of the Renaissance that actually probes and questions far more than it sermonizes.
+Despite their many poetic attractions, popular works like “Everyman” are absolutist works of Christian evangelism — and they resist creative attempts from well-meaning helmers to liberalize them in the theater.
+But in Johannes von Saaz’s “Death and the Ploughman,” eloquently translated by Michael West, auteur-director Anne Bogart has found a largely unknown and nicely pliable text from the cusp of the medieval Renaissance that actually probes and questions far more than it sermonizes.

 Being from 1401, this is a play about death.
 Given the dismal life expectancy of the era — and the fatal hazards posed by, say, childbirth — it’s no great surprise.
 But what is remarkable here is the relevance of its anguished howl against mortality.

 In essence, the play consists of a regular old Ploughman who has the effrontery to question why Death has shown up to take his perfectly nice wife.
 The Ploughman wants Death — depicted by Bogart as a fellow in a suit and a bowler hat — to explain himself, dammit.

 The style may jar, but that timeless emotion won’t be unfamiliar to anyone who has ever lost a loved one.
 “What wrong have we done you?” the bereft Ploughman asks of Death, which is pretty much the same question posed by multitudes of the bereaved to their shrinks, rabbis, ministers and bottles of Jack Daniels.

 “Suffering is the end of love, the end of joy is sorrow,” declares Death in reply.
 “After pleasure comes the loss of pleasure.”